 There are three positions for this exercise, which combine a cat and camel stretch with an extension of the back.

-Extends the flexor muscles of the spine, the spinal extensors, the muscles of the middle part of the back and the obliques, which reduces stiffness and pain.
+Extends the flexor muscles of the spine, the spinal extensors, the powers of the middle part of the back, and the obliques, which reduces stiffness and pain.

-Then, sit back on your calves, keeping your arms and hands in place to stretch the middle part of the back and the oblique muscles; keep for five seconds.
+Then, sit back on your calves, keeping your arms and hands in place to stretch the middle part of the back and the oblique muscles; hold for five seconds.

 The lateral curves with dumbbells strengthen the weaker muscles on the side of the trunk.
 Do this exercise only on the side where the scoliosis curve separates the shoulder and the hip on the same side.

-Once you have more strength and muscle tone on this side and more flexibility on the other side, start doing side bends on both sides.
+Start doing side bends once you have more strength and muscle tone and more flexibility on the other side.
 This will reduce muscle fatigue on the stretched side, decreasing back pain.

 First, maintain a 5 lb weight dumbbell with the opposite hand to the stretched side; Place your feet slightly wider than the width of your shoulders and bend your knees.
-Then, fold as comfortably as possible towards the side where you are holding the dumbbell.
+Then, fold as comfortably as possible towards the side holding the dumbbell.

 Next, contract the muscles of the overextended side to raise your trunk to a vertical position.